dundarc/dis-klinigi/README.md

 - Node.js 18+ (for Vite & asset compilation)

 ---
-⚠️ Disclaimer
+âš ï¸ Disclaimer

 This system is provided as-is without warranty of any kind.
 The author assumes no liability for damages or misuse.

-🚫 Do not use this system in production or for real patient data.
-🚫 Do not use commercially.
-🚫 Do not use as a base for further software development.
+ğŸš« Do not use this system in production or for real patient data. ğŸš« Do not use commercially. ğŸš« Do not use as a base for further software development.

-👤 Author
+ğŸ‘¤ Author

-Dündar Can ÖZTEKİN
+DÃ¼ndar Can Ã–ZTEKÄ°N
 All rights reserved.

-## 🛠️ Installation (For Learning Only)
+## ğŸ› ï¸ Installation (For Learning Only)

 ```bash
 # Clone repository